TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 Add a file named `settings.local.php` into your `.tugboat/dist` directory that you specified above.
 Inside of that `settings.local.php`, you can define your Database array for Tugboat.
-You may also will want to add the Tugboat preview URLs to the trusted host patterns variable to further secure Drupal:
+You may also want to add the Tugboat preview URLs to the trusted host patterns variable to further secure Drupal:

 ```php
 <?php